-- 1.1 The council is required by the CIPFA Code of Practice on Treasury Management and the Prudential Code for Capital Finance in Local Authorities to produce an annual review of its treasury management activities. - 1.2 Overview & Scrutiny Committee is asked to consider the contents of this report and recommend it for approval by Full Council on 18 July 2023.
+- 1.1 The Council is required by the CIPFA Code of Practice on Treasury Management and the Prudential Code for Capital Finance in Local Authorities to produce an annual review of its treasury management activities. - 1.2 Overview & Scrutiny Committee on 5 July 2023 considered the contents of this report and recommend it for approval by Full Council.